Trevisan's extractor in the presence of quantum side information: List-decodable codes are one-bit extractors

 A standard error correcting code guarantees that if the error is small, any string can be uniquely decoded.
 A list-decodable code guarantees that for a larger (but bounded) error, any string can be decoded to a list of possible messages.

-\begin{deff}[list-decodable code] A code $C : \{0,1\}^n \to \{0,1\}^{\bar{n}}$ is said to be $(\eps,L)$-list-decodable if every Hamming ball of relative radius $1/2 - \eps$ in $\{0,1\}^{\bar{n}}$ contains at most $L$ codewords. \end{deff}
+\begin{deff}[list-decodable code \cite{Sud00}] A code $C : \{0,1\}^n \to \{0,1\}^{\bar{n}}$ is said to be $(\eps,L)$-list-decodable if every Hamming ball of relative radius $1/2 - \eps$ in $\{0,1\}^{\bar{n}}$ contains at most $L$ codewords. \end{deff}

-Neither Trevisan~\cite{Tre01} nor Raz et al.~\cite{RRV02} state it explicitly, but both papers contain an implicit proof that if $C : \{0,1\}^n \to \{0,1\}^{\bar{n}}$ is a $(\eps,L)$-list-decodable code, then is a $(\log L + \log 1/2\eps, 2 \eps)$-strong extractor.
-We have rewritten their proof in \secref{subsec:codesRextractors.proof} for completeness.\footnote{A slightly more general proof, that \emph{approximate} list-decodable codes are $1$-bit extractors can be found in~\cite[Claim 3.7]{DV10}.}
+Neither Trevisan~\cite{Tre01} nor Raz et al.~\cite{RRV02} state it explicitly, but both papers contain an implicit proof that if $C : \{0,1\}^n \to \{0,1\}^{\bar{n}}$ is a $(\eps,L)$-list-decodable code, then is a $(\log L + \log 1/2\eps, 2 \eps)$-strong extractor (according to \defref{def:extractor}).
+We have rewritten their proof as \thmref{thm:codesRextractors} for completeness.\footnote{A slightly more general proof, that \emph{approximate} list-decodable codes are $1$-bit extractors can be found in~\cite[Claim 3.7]{DV10}.}

 There exist list-decodable codes with following parameters.

 \begin{lem} For every $n \in \N$ and $\delta > 0$ there is a code $C_{n,\delta} : \{0,1\}^n \to \{0,1\}^{\bar{n}}$, which is $(\delta,1/\delta^2)$-list-decodable, with $\bar{n} = \poly{ n,1/\delta}$.
 Furthermore, $C_{n,\delta}$ can be evaluated in time $\poly{n,1/\delta}$ and $\bar{n}$ can be assumed to be a power of $2$. \end{lem}